We Need Your Support Today!

 With basic education in government schools being unreliable for many low caste children, and private schools unaffordable, it has been a viable alternative since 2007.

-Today free access and the curriculum is built around Merasi input, giving each student the support, respect, and responsibility necessary to be a community peer teacher and leader.
+Free access and a curriculum built around Merasi input, gives each student the support, respect, and responsibility necessary to be a peer teacher.

 Music Preservation Programs

 Music Merasi, taught by community members, advances both perpetuation and restoration of a once endangered legacy, by striking a balance between the core value of pride in cultural identity along with musical aptitude.

 Classes focusing on traditional music meet six days per week following Merasi School.
 Recognized and accomplished musicians demonstrate their craft, introducing children to ancient materials and instruments unique to their heritage.

 FAR sponsors gatherings at Lok Kala Sagar Sansthan, advocacy hub of the Merasi Intangible Cultural Heritage.
 Youth leaders guide remote village children assembled together at least four times a year to share experiences, play music, and rally toward the common goals of self knowledge and worth.